RobsonRamos/CVMFundData/README.md

 ###

-The API returns an object Result containing the following informations:
+The API returns an object **result** containing the following informations:

  Field  | Description